 Surgery to implant an LVAD usually takes from four to six hours.

-The average length of hospital stay for LVAD patients is two to three weeks, and most patients will go to rehabilitation one to two weeks after being discharged.
+The average length of hospital stay for LVAD patients is two to three weeks.
 Care is individualized to meet patient needs.

 Showering is dependent on when your LVAD driveline exit site is healed.
 Your LVAD coordinator will advise you when it is safe to shower.